To help you plan a cracking day out in this scenic park, here’s our guide on top things to do in Coney Island and its

-In our spare time between hanging out at cafes and shopping, we love a good ol’ outdoorsy day of leisurely cycling and picnics in Singapore’s gorgeous parks.
+In our spare time, we love a good old outdoorsy day of leisurely cycling and picnics in Singapore’s gorgeous parks.
 Coney Island’s one of our favourites; the rustic green space is home to hidden white sand beaches and untouched trails.
 We rented a couple of bikes, and took a trip around the park and its lovely Punggol surrounds.
 Tip: As the location is a little isolated, plan to at least spend half a day at Coney Island to make the most of your day!
 PS: If you’re looking for a real adrenaline-pumping adventure, hit the hilly trails of Pulau Ubin on a mountain bike.

 The park’s rustic terrain makes cycling here bumpy at times, but rest assured that it will be a breezy and enjoyable experience.
 Cycle along the 2.4km main path or follow the signs to navigate your way to the beaches.
 If you’ve got an adventurous streak, you may very well find yourself veering off the beaten tracks – literally!

 Take a photo at the famous Coney Island Gate

 Located at the East and West entrance of Coney Island are these iconic gates (which you’ve probably seen on your feed at least a dozen times).
 Pose away for Instagram before a full day of cycling and exploration kicks off.